livingdocsIO/documentation/reference-docs/doc-includes/embed_and_list.md

 ## Core doc-includes

 The Livingdocs core predefines 2 editor user interfaces for the `doc-include` services: `embed-teaser` and `list`.
+If you just want to enable those features without having to understand much else about includes, stick to the descriptions below.
+If you want to understand the concepts behind those instructions you should also read about [editor customizations](./editor_customization.md) and [server customizations](./server_customization.md).

 The `embed-teaser` is an article embed.
 The user can click the component containing the `embed-teaser` include and the sidebar shows a user interface that lets the user select an article to be embedded as a teaser.
 The `list` represents a list of articles, commonly seen on startpages of newspapers.
 It assumes a manually sorted list that can be created with the Livingdocs list interface (see main navigation inside the Livingdocs editor).
 The sidebar renders a user interface where a user can select a list or re-order the articles in that list.